rfolmedoa/ai-voice-agent-for-it-support/README.md

    conda env create -f environment.yml
    ```

-3. Create a .env file with the following API keys:

-   - DEEPGRAM_API_KEY
-   - OPENAI_API_KEY
-   - JOTFORM_API_KEY

-4. Create a free trial account for:
+3. Create a free trial account for:

    - Twilio ($15 in free credits)
    - Deepgram ($200 in free credits)